semrush/intergalactic/website/docs/components/input-phone/input-phone-a11y.md

 title: A11y
 ---

-@## Keyboard support

-See detailed information about the keyboard support for the Input in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/#ae2a0e).

-@## Other recommendations

-See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/).
+See accessibility recommendations in the [Input guide](/components/input/input-a11y/).